Feefo logo

 Electric Car Impact

 Investing in an electric car is an must for a achieving a carbon negative lifestyle, so consider using a home charger to benefit from solar energy.
-If you are making a long journey and need to recharge your car, consider using companies that use renewable energy, such as BP Pulse or Gridserve.
+If you are making a long journey and need to recharge your car, use companies that use renewable energy, such as BP Pulse or Gridserve.
 What are the benefits of charging overnight using renewable energy:

 • Overnight Charging: Charge your car overnight using battery storage and wake up ready to go.
 During the day, recharge directly from solar panels for a fully carbon neutral drive.